paymill/paymill-example-ios-parse-honeystore/README.md

 When the user enter his credit card we use PAYMILL's [iOS SDK](https://github.com/paymill/paymill-ios) to get a token from PAYMILL.
 This token will be send to our backend and a transaction created from it with help of PAYMILL's [JavaScript SDK](https://github.com/paymill/paymill-js).
 For easy scan of credit card we use [card.io](https://www.card.io).

 Before you use the app you must register as merchant in PAYMILL's website and get your public and private key.
-Private key you must set on the backend or in our case in Parse, the public key must be used in iOS part.
+You must set private key on the backend or in our case in Parse, the public key must be used in iOS part.

-First thing you need to do is to login or register in HoneyStore Application.
+First step is to login or register in HoneyStore Application.
 ![register screen](./docs-assets/01.signup_screen.png)

 There are four different products that user can choose from.
 ![main store screen](./docs-assets/03.store_screen.png)

-When the user select on one of the products, he will be redirected to the details page, there he can read more about his choice and to add it to the shopping cart.
+When the user selects on one of the products, he will be redirected to the details page, where he can read more about his choice and to add it to the shopping cart.
 ![product details screen](./docs-assets/04.product_details_screen.png)

-On the checkout page the user have to provide a credit card, if none exists.
+On the checkout page the user has to provide a credit card, if none exists.
 ![payment screen](./docs-assets/05.payment_screen.png)

 He can scan it, or he can enter the requested information manually.
 ![enter card manually screen](./docs-assets/06.enter_credit_card_screen.png)

-If the user has already given his credit card, he just need to select it.
+If the user has already given his credit card, he just needs to select it.
 ![select existing card screen](./docs-assets/07.existing_cards.png)

 ### Application internals

 **Dependencies management**
 Lets start at the beginning.
-As every application developer you don't want to write everything on your own.
+As every application developer, you don't want to write everything on your own.
 Nowadays for each programming language there are a lot of tools and frameworks, which we can use to speed up the development process and make our lives easier.

-For dependancies management *Honey Store* uses very popular dependency manager: **CocoaPods**:
+For dependencies management *Honey Store* uses very popular dependency manager: **CocoaPods**:
 * [CardIo](https://github.com/card-io/card.io-iOS-SDK) - for easy scanning credit card.
 * [PARSE](https://parse.com/) - we use PARSE as backend
-* [paymill](https://github.com/paymill/paymill-ios) - iOs library, which simplifies development against PAYMILL API and hides communication infrastructure.
+* [paymill](https://github.com/paymill/paymill-ios) - iOS library, which simplifies development against PAYMILL API and hides communication infrastructure.

-Before you start you must install **CocoaPods**, please read you to install it on http://cocoapods.org/.
+Before you start, you must install **CocoaPods**, please read how to install it on http://cocoapods.org/.

 After successful installation locate  *Honey Store* pod file and run in your terminal:
 ```objective-c
   pod install
 ```

-As you can see **CocoaPods** prepare your project file and download all dependency SDK.
-After everything is complete you are ready to go.
+As you can see **CocoaPods** prepare your project file and download all dependency SDKs.
+After everything is complete, you are ready to go.
 Open xcworkspace file and you will see the main project *Honey on Sale* .

 **Project Structure**

-The application is virtually separated in tree parts: User management, Business Logic, Screens, Resources and Database.
+The application is virtually separated in three parts: User management, Business Logic, Screens, Resources and Database.

 User management

 For users management we use PARSE SDK.
-When you lunch the application you will see PARSE's SignUp and Login screen.
-After the user register himself in the application, credentials are send to PARSE and then we use PAYMILL's JS SDK to create client Id.
+When you launch the application, you will see PARSE's SignUp and Login screen.
+After the user registers himself in the application, credentials are send to PARSE and then we use PAYMILL's JS SDK to create client Id.
 By this Id we make all transaction to PAYMILL.

 For easy and fast implementation we use that functionality from PARSE iOS SDK.
-There are ready to use Login, SingUp controllers and views, this save us hours of coding.
+There are ready to use Login, SignUp controllers and views, this saves us hours of coding.

 Business Logic

 In iOS part our Business Logic is represented by PMLProduct and PMLStoreController.
-Products are items that we sell on our store, when application run we download them from PARSE and then show them in our store.
+Products are items that we sell on our store.
+When application run, we download them from PARSE and then show them in our store.
 We use StoreController to store all data that we need in our store like purchases and available products.

-There is another part of Business Logic, which is implement in our backend(PARSE) code.
+There is another part of Business Logic, which is implemented in our back end(PARSE) code.
 You can find this code in '.\Parse\main.js', here we have methods for client info, register our user in PAYMILL and create transactions.

 Screens

-All screen that user see are implemented in iOS project.
+All screen that user sees are implemented in iOS project.

 Resources